State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Numerical evidence for an admissible branch xi(delta)

-\emph{(i) Existence of $\xi(\delta)$ at small step size.} For the tested step size $\eta=0.2$, the yellow pass region is non-empty for every sampled $\delta\in[0.05,1.95]$ and for every sampled $\sigma$.
-In particular, the detected set
+\emph{(i) Existence of an admissible branch.} For the smaller tested step size $\eta=0.2$, the pass set

-is non-empty on the sampled grid and is visually consistent with an interval for each sampled $\delta$.
-This grid evidence is consistent with the existence of a continuously differentiable selector
+is non-empty for all sampled $\delta \in [0.25,1.95]$, up to the numerical resolution of the test.
+In particular, the detected pass regions are consistent with the existence of an increasing continuously differentiable branch

-Two natural closed-form selectors are also consistent with the limiting cases.
-At $\sigma=0.01$, the visible portion of the curve $\xi(\delta)=4\delta/(4-\delta^2)$ lies inside the pass region over the scanned window, matching the branch that recovers $\ifac$ in the $\sigma\approx0$ regime.
-At $\sigma=0.99$, the diagonal selector $\xi(\delta)=\delta$ lies inside the detected pass region, matching the branch that recovers $\iapx$ in the nearly isotropic regime.
+The detected pass regions are also consistent with the limiting closed-form branches.
+For $\sigma=0.01$, the visible portion of the curve $\xi(\delta)=4\delta/(4-\delta^2)$ lies inside the pass region over the scanned window, matching the branch that recovers $\ifac$.
+For $\sigma=1$, the diagonal selector $\xi(\delta)=\delta$ lies inside the detected pass region through most of the scanned window, matching the branch that recovers $\iapx$ in the isotropic case.
 Both reference curves are shown in magenta.

 \emph{(ii) Threshold behavior at larger step size.} At the larger tested step size $\eta=0.6$, the admissible region becomes more restrictive.
 For $\sigma>0$, the detected pass region is non-empty only above a $\sigma$-dependent lower threshold in $\delta$, reminiscent of the $q_\eta(\delta)<0$ threshold in the rank-1 approximation analysis.
-More precisely, for each sampled $\sigma$, the scan suggests an empirical threshold $\delta_{\rm th}^{\rm emp}(\eta,\sigma)$ such that
+More precisely, for each sampled $\sigma$, the scan suggests an empirical threshold $\delta_{\mathrm{th}}^{\mathrm{emp}}(\sigma,\eta)$ such that

 while the pass region is empty below this threshold.
 Across the sampled values of $\sigma$, this empirical threshold increases as the problem moves away from the nearly factorized regime and toward the rank-1 approximation regime.